pic

 Anal Fissure Specialist

-About Anal Fissure Consultations offered in Merrifield and Fair Oaks, Fairfax, Alexandria, Gainesville, Woodbridge and Lansdowne, VA
+About Anal Fissure Consultations offered in Merrifield and Fair Oaks, Fairfax, Alexandria, Gainesville and Lansdowne, VA

 An anal fissure is a tear in the lining of the anal tissue that causes severe pain following a bowel movement.
 Treatment is essential for easing symptoms and healing the tear.
 The board-certified proctologist, colon and rectal surgeons at Fairfax Colon & Rectal Surgery, PC, in Fairfax, Fair Oaks, Alexandria, Gainesville, Woodbridge, and Lansdowne, Virginia, provide expert anal fissure care.
 Call the office nearest you or schedule an appointment online today.